GianlucaVeschi/SecureCodingWorkshopNotes/README.md

 Attackers often use emulator devices to find vulnerabilities in mobile applications, hence preventing the app to execute when detecting an emulator can be even more effective than code obfuscation.

 To check if the model name contains the word emulator isn’t enough to prevent emulation.
 Some emulators will mask or mock a real phone name, hence more sophisticated methods have to be used.

+### Code Obfuscation
+Obfuscation is a process where the code is made extremely difficult for humans to read or tamper with.
+If the code of an app is not obfuscated it is much more vulnerable to reverse engineering.

+To prevent Reverse Engineering vulnerabilities developer should
+- Try to detect the susceptibility of an app by reverse engineering the app store version easily available tools.
+- Use a binary inspection tool such as IDA Pro, Hopper, otool or strings against the binary.
+- Use an obfuscation tool like Proguard or Dexguard
+- Ensure anti-debugging code is implemented in the application.
+For Android, check for the ```isDebuggable``` flag in the manifest file.
+- Make sure emulation prevention is in place through frameworks like Mobile substrate, Xposed or tools like Cycript.

+*Proguard* obfuscates your code by removing unused code and renaming classes, fields, and methods with semantically obscure names which make the code base, smaller and more efficient.
+The result is a smaller sized .apk file that is more difficult to reverse engineer

+### Password Autofill